tkhq/docs/docs/integration-guides/sub-organizations-as-wallets.md

 ### Step 3: Transaction signing

-Similar to creating a wallet, the end-user must provide a signature over each `SIGN_TRANSACTION` activity with their passkey.
-A user action, for example clicking "Withdraw Rewards", might trigger the flow.
+The end-user must provide a signature over each `SIGN_TRANSACTION` activity with their passkey.
+In your application, a user action (for example tapping a "Withdraw Rewards" button) might trigger the flow.
 The details of this transaction should be presented to the user for confirmation, followed by a passkey prompt to sign the Turnkey activity.
 An activity to sign a transaction looks like the following:

 ```json
 {